The 5 Lightest Web Browsers – May 2020

 5. Maxthon Cloud Browser

-This browser is not only light, but it also sports some of the features that should satisfy even the most demanding of users.
+This browser is not only light using 512 MB RAM, but it also sports some of the features that should satisfy even the most demanding of users.
 Maxthon Cloud Browser comes with a screen capture tool, Night and Reader modes, ad blocker, a note pad, RSS feed, and more.

 On top of that, it comes with Magic Fill, a built-in password manager.
 Unlike most other light web browsers, Maxthon synchronizes user data via a dedicated cloud service.
 Create an account on Passport, Maxthon’s cloud service, and you’ll be able to synchronize your data across different devices.